PixarAnimationStudios/ruby-jss/README.md

 * {JSS::ManagementHistory} - a module for handing the management history for Computers and Mobile Devices.
 It defines many read-only classes representing events in a machine's history.
 * {JSS::Scopable} - a module that handles Scope for those objects that can be scoped.
 It defines the Scope class used in those objects.
 * {JSS::MDM} - a module that handles sending MDM commands to Computers and Mobile Devices

+## Object-related API endpoints

+The classic API provides many endpoints not just for objects stored in Jamd Pro, but also for accessing data *about* those  objects or interacting with the machines they represent.
+Ruby-jss embeds access to those endpoints into their related classes.

+For example:

+* /computerapplications, /computerapplicationusage, /computerhardwaresoftwarereports, /computerhistory, etc.
+  - The data provided by these endpoints are accessible via class and instance methods for {JSS::Computer}
+* /computercheckin, /computerinventorycollection
+  - These endpoints deal with server-wide settings regarding computer management, and are available via {JSS::Computer} class methods
+* /computercommands, /mobiledevicecommands, /commandflush, etc.
+  - These endpoints provide access to the MDM infrastructure, and can be used to send MDM commands.
+Ruby-jss provides these as class and instance methods in {JSS::Computer}, {JSS::ComputerGroup}, {JSS::MobileDevice}, and {JSS::MobileDeviceGroup}

 ## CONFIGURATION